rspencer01/Cederberg2014/README.md

  * When the displays are not on and no reading is being taken, the microcontroller will be in "sleep mode".
 This is an extremely low current draw mode.
 Measurements were not accurate enough to determine actual current draw in sleep mode (noise was overriding).

+ * To a computer programmer, the `thouloghundredth` function may seem odd.
+Why not use a library to calculate log?
+The reason is that we are not even afforded the privilidge of `long long`s much less `float`s.
+All operations must be integer, and it turns out that a simple linear search on mesh points is accurate enough and easier to read than other searches.
+Methods such as single polynomial approximation were found in experiments to be too inaccurate.

 In order to have accurate minimum and maximum temperatures, the temperature must be taken every minute or so.
 The watchdog timer is used to wake the microcontroller from sleep and take a reading every 64 seconds.

 Temperature Calculations
 ------------------------

+###Temperature

 The equations governing thermistors can be found [here](http://en.wikipedia.org/wiki/Thermistor).
 In brief they state that